ArnavWadalkar/Hubble-Parameter-and-Age-of-Universe/README.md

 ---

 > Author: Arnav Wadalkar | BSc Physics | NIT Rourkela
-> Summer 2025 Project under ISA
+>
+> This project was completed as part of the Indian Space Academy, Department of Space Education Summer Internship 2025.